I recently saw a question on a LinkedIn discussion group asking: What is an Agile PMO?

 - There are many people in the Agile community who might say that there is no role for a PMO in an Agile/Lean environment and

-- That the whole concept of a PMO is inconsistent with Agile.
+- That the whole concept of a PMO is obsolete and inconsistent with Agile.

 - That opinion is based on a stereotype that the role of the PMO is heavily associated with controlling and enforcing rigid, waterfall-style policies for selecting and managing the execution of projects and programs.

 - Very thorough and detailed upfront planning to justify the ROI on projects to support rigorous project/product portfolio management decisions

 - Rigid control of project execution to ensure that projects meet their cost and schedule goals and deliver the expected ROI

 The traditional emphasis of a PMO has been primarily on: